kimdurante/intro-to-gdal/content/indexmosiac.md

 ```
 $ for file in DOQQ/*/*.tif*; do echo "$file" >> DOQQ/doqqs.txt; done
 ```
-VRT (Virtual Dataset)  is a mosaic of the list of input GDAL-supported rasters.
-With a mosaic you can merge several raster files.
+VRT (Virtual Dataset) is an XML file, similar to a tile index, that references all the files holding the extent, projection, etc without any processing or translation of the files.
 ```
 $ gdalbuildvrt -input_file_list DOQQ/doqqs.txt DOQQ/doqqs_merged.vrt
 ```